danfarh/bank-system/README.md

 # bank-system
 This is a Java-based banking system project that includes a graphical user interface (GUI) developed with JavaFX.
-The project allows users to create accounts, deposit and withdraw money, and check their account balance.
+This project allows users to create bank accounts, deposit and withdraw money, and view their account information.
+The project is built using object-oriented programming principles.

 ## Running the Project
 To run the project, follow these steps: